torbs/eik-lib.github.io/docs/client_installation.md

 npm install @eik/cli
 ```

-## The eik command
+## The Eik command

-Once installed, open a terminal and type the following to get started
+Once installed, in your terminal, type the following command to get started.

 ```sh
 eik --help